victorlap/inertia-vue/readme.md

 ## Transforming props client-side

 Sometimes it can be useful to transform the props client-side before they are passed to the page component.
-For example, you may have an collection of errors that you want to convert into a custom Error object.
+For example, you may have a collection of errors that you want to convert into a custom Error object.
 You can do this using the `transformProps` callback.

 ~~~js
 new Vue({